kragen/derctuo/knuth-paeth-minsky-rotation.md

 original form.
-Not having tried it, I suspect that for many parameter values, particularly with the center of rotation well outside the image, the distortions will be imperceptibly small compared to the aliasing of Paeth's algorithm implemented with integer shears.
+Not having tried it, I suspect that for many parameter values, particularly with the center of rotation well outside the image, the distortions will be imperceptibly small compared to the aliasing of Paeth’s algorithm implemented with integer shears.

-Both Minsky's and Paeth's algorithm can be thought of as two timesteps of leapfrog integration of a simple harmonic oscillator (*ẍ* = -*kx*);
+Both Minsky’s and Paeth’s algorithm can be thought of as two timesteps of leapfrog integration of a simple harmonic oscillator (*ẍ* = -*kx*);
-the difference is that Paeth's algorithm starts halfway in between two timesteps.
-But it seems like this would imply that you can undo the ellipticity of Minsky's algorithm by picking a different starting position, and in fact you can't.
+the difference is that Paeth’s algorithm starts halfway in between two timesteps.
+But it seems like this would imply that you can undo the ellipticity of Minsky’s algorithm by picking a different starting position, and in fact you can’t.

 Paeth locality and run-length slicing
 -------------------------------------